gwenhall/Exercise-06b-Unit-Testing/README.md

 A simple example of Unit Testing, using GUT.
 Implements (and auto-runs) the test_example.gd suite.
 2 tests should pass, and 3 should fail.

-Any script (that follows the applicable conventions) in the res://test/unit or res://test/integration will be run when the project is played.

 ## Implementation
 Built using Godot 3.2.3